 2b1.
-The measure specifications are consistent with the evidence presented to support the focus of measurement under criterion 1c.
+The measure specifications 8 are consistent with the evidence presented to support the focus of measurement under criterion 1a.
 The measure is specified to capture the most inclusive target population indicated by the evidence, and exclusions are supported by the evidence.

 2b2.
-Validity testing demonstrates that the measure data elements are correct and/or the measure score correctly reflects the quality of care provided, adequately identifying differences in quality.
+Validity testing 11 demonstrates that the measure data elements are correct and/or the measure score correctly reflects the quality of care provided, adequately identifying differences in quality.
+For PRO-PMs and composite performance measures, validity should be demonstrated for the computed performance score.

 2b3.
-Exclusions are supported by the clinical evidence; otherwise, they are supported by evidence of sufficient frequency of occurrence so that results are distorted without the exclusion; $\frac{12}{2}$ the information about patient preference and the effect on the measure is transparent (e.g., numerator category computed separately, denominator exclusion category computed separately). $\frac{13}{2}$
+Exclusions are supported by the clinical evidence; otherwise, they are supported by evidence of sufficient frequency of occurrence so that results are distorted without the exclusion; $\frac{12}{2}$ AND

-If patient preference (e.g., informed decisionmaking) is a basis for exclusion, there must be evidence that the exclusion impacts performance on the measure; in such cases, the measure must be specified so that
+If patient preference (e.g., informed decisionmaking) is a basis for exclusion, there must be evidence that the exclusion impacts performance on the measure; in such cases, the measure must be specified so that the information about patient preference and the effect on the measure is transparent (e.g., numerator category computed separately, denominator exclusion category computed separately). $\frac{13}{2}$